mitexleo/fediroma/docs/docs/development/API/differences_in_mastoapi_responses.md

 - `conversation_id`: the ID of the AP context the status is associated with (if any)
 - `direct_conversation_id`: the ID of the Mastodon direct message conversation the status is associated with (if any)
 - `in_reply_to_account_acct`: the `acct` property of User entity for replied user (if any)
-- `content`: a map consisting of alternate representations of the `content` property with the key being its mimetype.
+- `content`: a map consisting of alternate representations of the `content` property, with the key being its mimetype.
 Currently, the only alternate representation supported is `text/plain`
-- `spoiler_text`: a map consisting of alternate representations of the `spoiler_text` property with the key being its mimetype.
+- `spoiler_text`: a map consisting of alternate representations of the `spoiler_text` property, with the key being its mimetype.
 Currently, the only alternate representation supported is `text/plain`
 - `expires_at`: a datetime (iso8601) that states when the post will expire (be deleted automatically), or empty if the post won't expire
 - `thread_muted`: true if the thread the post belongs to is muted
 - `emoji_reactions`: A list with emoji / reaction maps.
 The format is `{name: "☕", count: 1, me: true}`.
 Contains no information about the reacting users, for that use the `/statuses/:id/reactions` endpoint.